An intrinsic kinematic relation $\boldsymbol{c=\frac{c_{0}}{H_{0}}\,\dot{a}}\,$ inferred from Type Ia supernovae

-This Relation indicates that, during the late-time epoch, \emph{the cosmic expansion rate is always in synchrony with the speed of light}.
-This surprising and remarkable feature is starkly absent in the $\Lambda$CDM model, and thus it embodies a new empirical ``law''.\vs
+This Relation indicates that, during the late-time epoch,\emph{ the cosmic expansion rate is always in synchrony with the speed of light}.
+This remarkable feature is starkly absent in\lb the $\Lambda$CDM model and thus embodies a new empirical ``law''.\vs